100% Organic Cotton Fabrics

 For more details read our previous blog post.

-On December 30th 2015 I received and email from Jane stating, "as of just now I have 2,132 thankful thoughts, but I do want to continue on through the end of the year for a final count.
+On December 30th 2015 I received an email from Jane stating, "as of just now I have 2,132 thankful thoughts, but I do want to continue on through the end of the year for a final count.
 The count is not nearly as important as the whole work but I do want to do it up right.
 You are so right; it changes lives; all in a good way."

 Yesterday I delivered the winning roll (she picked Vein) to Jane.
 She is using the fabric to make Therapy Dolls.
-You read more about Jane's work on her site - Reborn Therapy Dolls and at the moment she is the featured designer on our Service Professionals page.
+You can read more about Jane's work on her site - Reborn Therapy Dolls and at the moment she is the featured designer on our Service Professionals page.
 Thank you Jane for ALL you do!
 I am grateful for YOU!

 Earlier this month Harmony Art turned 11 years old!
 It's hard for me to believe it.
 The number of wonderful, thoughtful people I have met on this journey has been awe inspiring.
 Last year (2015) was a rough year for me personally and my business was definitely neglected.
 I sincerely appreciate each and every one of you who stuck with me through my prolonged absences and had patience when orders were delayed because of it.
 THANK YOU!